 Ivanova's artistic expressions are grounded in reframing patterns and hierarchies across fields, mediums, and genres, through long-form collaboration with the art collective Dadais Americanus, which she co-founded in 2020 while living and working in Oakland, California.
 Her contributions to the collective span visual art, text, and time-based media, with a sustained focus on creating heterotopic openings within the system : ones that operate beyond the conventional logic of the capitalist-driven market, and beyond the ever-expanding field of art itself.

 As Executive Director of Pro Arts Gallery in Oakland (2014–2024), Natalia transformed one of the Bay Area's oldest avant-garde institutions into a living commons: a decentralized, cooperative cultural formation that served both as an arm of the nonprofit and as a pilot for a small-scale art market model rooted in shared governance and collective ownership.
 During the pandemic, she mobilized critical funding in direct support of artists, marginalized art spaces, and underserved creative communities in Oakland , also securing resources that Pro Arts redistributed to individual artists, collectives, and grassroots organizations through a range of programs, initiatives, and regranting mechanisms.
-Simultaneously, she launched three new artist-centered, community-rooted projects: the Pro Arts Music & Production Studio, the Social Impact Projects Incubator, and the Teaching Institute for Art & Law — each conceived to place marginalized artists and creatives at the center of a resilient and equitable future art economy.
+Simultaneously, she launched three new artist-centered, community-rooted projects: the Pro Arts Music & Production Studio, the Social Impact Projects Incubator, and the Teaching Institute for Art & Law, each, conceived to place marginalized artists and creatives at the center of a resilient and more equitable art economy.

 Long before the internet became infrastructure, Natalia was already building inside it.
 In 2001, she founded Flux Digital Art Space as both platform and provocation: a living network conceived to confront not only the digital divide but what she had already identified as its inevitable shadow: the creative divide.
 In parallel, she was reshaping who gets to be called a creator, developing some of New York City's earliest afterschool curricula at the intersection of digital art and professional practice.
 In doing so, she opened doors into creative professional life that had long been sealed by assumption, expanding the field, redistributing its possibilities, and quietly but persistently redrawing the boundaries of who belongs inside it.

 Her major curatorial projects include The New Situationists (2018), the first survey of disruptive art practices in the San Francisco Bay Area, which was a landmark exhibition that brought together artists, activists, and cultural agitators working in the tradition of radical situationist thought, mapping the living edge of resistance art and culture in the region.
-The Post-Capitalism Festival (2018) was a multidisciplinary public event gathering artists, economists, organizers, and thinkers to collectively imagine and embody cultural and economic life beyond capitalism: part festival, part forum, part provocation.
-These anchor projects were accompanied by a wider constellation of exhibitions, public programs, and collaborative experiments conceived alongside protest artists, independent cultural workers, and grassroots organizers, with each project refusing the clean separation of art from struggle.

 Natalia's international practice extends these commitments across geographies: a 2023–2024 curatorial fellowship in Berlin drew her into the city's experimental and political art communities, catalyzing ongoing collaborations that continue to bridge Berlin and U.S. cultural ecosystems.